-The Investment Advisory Agreement has been approved by the Board of Trustees and shareholders of the Fund (in this regard, Krane as the sole initial shareholder of the Fund approved various matters and agreements, including the Investment Advisory Agreement for the Fund prior to its public offering).
-A discussion regarding the basis for the Board's approval of the Fund's investment advisory agreement with Krane is available in the Fund's Semi-Annual Report dated to Shareholders dated September 30, 2020.
+The Investment Advisory Agreement has been approved by the Board of Trustees and shareholders of each Fund (in this regard, Krane as the sole initial shareholder of the applicable Funds approved various matters and agreements, including the Investment Advisory Agreement for each Fund prior to its public offering).
+A discussion regarding the basis for the Board's approval of the Funds' investment advisory agreement with Krane is available in the Funds' Semi-Annual Report to Shareholders dated September 30, 2022.

 China International Capital Corporation (USA) Holdings Inc., a wholly-owned, indirect subsidiary of China International Capital Corporation Limited owns a majority stake in Krane.
-As of April 30, 2021, Central Huijin Investment Limited, a mainland Chinese-domiciled entity, and HKSCC Nominees

-Limited, held approximately 40.17% and 30.74%, respectively, of the shares of China International Capital Corporation Limited.
+As of March 31, 2023, Central Huijin Investment Limited, a mainland Chinese-domiciled entity, and HKSCC Nominees Limited, held approximately 40.11% and 39.42%, respectively, of the shares of China International Capital Corporation Limited.
 Central Huijin Investment Limited is a wholly-owned subsidiary of China Investment Corporation, which is a mainland Chinese sovereign wealth fund.
 KFA One Holdings, LLC, located at 280 Park Avenue, 32nd Floor, New York, New York 10017, holds the remaining equity interests in Krane and Jonathan Krane, through his equity interests in KFA One Holdings, LLC, beneficially owns more than 10% of the equity interests in Krane.